marcoandre1/speakers-app/README.md

 }
 ```

 > For **Windows** users, run the commands through `git bash` instead of your IDE's terminal or you won't get prompted the password.
 See more at [git gh-pages deployment permissions error “Permission denied (publickey). fatal: Could not read from remote repository”](https://superuser.com/questions/1435950/git-gh-pages-deployment-permissions-error-permission-denied-publickey-fatal).
 Also, the `touch` command doesn't work on command prompt or PowerShell.

 > If you get [error branch already exists](https://www.npmjs.com/package/gh-pages#when-get-error-branch-already-exists), run `rd /s /q node_modules/.cache/gh-pages` if you are on command prompt or `rd -r node_modules/.cache/gh-pages` if you are on PowerShell.

-> Finally, as noted in a comment from [Assets not loading on GitHub Pages with Custom Domain](https://github.com/vercel/next.js/issues/8316#issuecomment-629853377), we need to add a `.nojekyll` file to the static build and run `gh-pages` with the `-t true` attribute.
+> Finally, as noted in a comment from [Assets not loading on GitHub Pages with Custom Domain](https://github.com/vercel/next.js/issues/8316#issuecomment-629853377), we need to add a `.nojekyll` file to the static build and run `gh-pages` with the `-t true` tag.

 ## Add prettier

 Follow the [installation guide](https://prettier.io/docs/en/install.html):

-- Install Prettier locally:
+- Install Prettier to your project:

 ```console
 npm install --save-dev --save-exact prettier
 ```

-- Create an empty config file to let editors and other tooling know you are using Prettier:
+- Create an empty config file `.prettierrc.json` to let editors and other tooling know you are using Prettier:

 ```console
 echo {}> .prettierrc.json